-The retirement plan industry is hailing Congress for passage of the Setting Every Community Up for Retirement Security Act, better known as the SECURE Act, which is expected to be signed by the President as soon as Friday.
+The retirement plan industry is hailing Congress for passage of the Setting Every Community Up for Retirement Enhancement Act, better known as the SECURE Act, which is expected to be signed by the president as soon as Friday.

 Technically, the SECURE Act has been incorporated into a broader 2020 fiscal year appropriations bill.
 On Thursday, the Senate voted 71 to 23 to approve the legislation.
 The House approved the same measure on Tuesday by a vote of 297 to 120.

 Through a laundry list of popular bipartisan provisions, the SECURE Act seeks to expand and modernize the defined contribution (DC) retirement plan system.
 Through the establishment of “open multiple employer plans,” or “open MEPs”, the SECURE Act is expected to expand access to workplace retirement plans for millions more full- and part-time workers, particularly small business employees.

 The legislation also expands opportunities for workers to obtain guaranteed lifetime income products, increases the age at which required minimum distributions must be taken from retirement accounts and repeals the age limit for IRA contributors.
 Additionally, the SECURE Act will require that plan participants receive an illustration of how much monthly income their retirement savings will provide, which can help them plan to increase their retirement savings.

 The SECURE Act also allows qualified automatic contribution arrangement (QACA) safe harbor plans to increase the cap on automatically raising payroll contributions from 10% to 15% of an employee’s paycheck, with the option to opt out.